-Prosper Gold Corp. ("Prosper" or the "Company") was incorporated under the Business Corporations Act (Ontario) on October 11, 2007, continued into British Columbia under the Business Corporations Act (British Columbia) and changed its name from Lander Energy Corporation on April 26, 2012.
-The registered office of the Company is located at 468 B Reid Street, Quesnel, British Columbia, V2J 2M6.
-Effective September 3, 2013, the Company's common shares are listed on the TSX Venture Exchange (the "Exchange"), trading under the symbol "PGX" upon completion of its Qualifying Transaction on August 30, 2013.
-Prior to September 3, 2013, the Company was classified as a capital pool company ("CPC") as defined under Policy 2.4 of the Exchange, and trading on the NEX board of the Exchange under the symbol "PGX-H".
+Prosper Gold Corp. (%Prosper+or the "Company") was incorporated under the Business Corporations Act (Ontario) on October 11, 2007, continued into British Columbia under the Business Corporations Act (British Columbia) and changed its name from Lander Energy Corporation on April 26, 2012.
+The registered office of the Company is located at 2300, 1177 West Hastings Street, Vancouver, British Columbia, V6E 2K3.
+Effective September 3, 2013, the Company common shares are listed on the TSX Venture Exchange (the %Exchange+), trading under the symbol %PGX+ upon completion of its Qualifying Transaction on August 30, 2013.
+Prior to September 3, 2013, the Company was classified as a capital pool company ("CPC") as defined under Policy 2.4 of the Exchange, and trading on the NEX board of the Exchange under the symbol %PGX-H+.

 The principal business activity of the Company is the acquisition, exploration and development of mineral properties.
 These financial statements have been prepared on a going concern basis, which assumes that the Company will continue in operation in the foreseeable future and will be able to realize its assets and settle its liabilities in the normal course of business.
-The Company has not yet generated any revenues, has incurred losses and negative cash flows from operations since inception and has a deficit of \$14,054,882 as at April 30, 2019 (October 31, 2018 - \$13,310,335).
-At April 30, 2019, the Company had cash of \$29,790 (October 31, 2018-\$29,790) and working capital deficit of \$512,536 (October 31, 2018 - working capital deficit of \$463,968).
-The ability of the Company to continue as a going concern over a longer term is dependent on the Company's ability to complete financing to meet administrative overhead and to complete the exploration and development of its mineral property interests, or attainment of profitable mining operations or the receipt of proceeds from the disposition of its mineral property interests.
+The Company has not yet generated any revenues, has incurred losses and negative cash flows from operations since inception and has a deficit of \$14,641,739 as at April 30, 2020 (October 31, 2019 - \$14,291,978).
+At April 30, 2020, the Company had cash of \$124,643 (October 31, 2019 - \$525,616) and working capital of \$8,785 (October 31, 2019 . working capital of \$356,287).
+The ability of the Company to continue as a going concern over a longer term is dependent on the Companys ability to complete financing to meet administrative overhead and to complete the exploration and development of its mineral property interests, or attainment of profitable mining operations or the receipt of proceeds from the disposition of its mineral property interests.
 However, there is no guarantee that the Company will establish economically recoverable reserves, profitable operations or positive cash flows from operations.
-The Company will continue to raise funding through equity financing to continue operations and has been successful to date, but there can be no assurance that adequate financing will be available in the future, or available on terms acceptable to the Company and, therefore, a material uncertainty exists that casts significant doubt over the Company's ability to continue as a going concern.
+The Company will continue to raise funding through equity financing to continue operations and has been successful to date, but there can be no assurance that adequate financing will be available in the future, or available on terms acceptable to the Company and, therefore, a material uncertainty exists that casts significant doubt over the Companys ability to continue as a going concern.